dkales/qarma64-python/README.md

 # qarma64-python
-Python implementation of the tweakable block cipher qarma
+Python implementation of the tweakable block cipher qarma.

+All code is placed in the public domain.